The Jealous God (film): Production and reception

-Cinema release
+Marketing

 Because of its nostalgic tone Between Two Women found favour among an older mainstream audience that often might turn its nose at films with gay/art house subject matter.
 Playing on this Woodcock consulted with cinema managers and specifically made The Jealous God for middlebrow over 45s and women who read romantic novels and accompanied its release by a media campaign that targeted older Sunday night TV viewers.
-Even the Basil Gogos poster resembles the cover of a mass market 1960s romantic paperback.
+The Basil Gogos poster resembles the cover of a mass market 1960s romantic paperback.

-Full colour leaflets were carried by all cinemas and handed out at the box office to parents and grandparents who took their kids’ to see movies such as Charlie and the Chocolate Factory over the school summer vacation in the run up to The Jealous God’s release in the Fall of 2005.
-Trailers for it also ran during the same kids’ movies, so moms and dads and their moms and dads would see it.
-Unusually for an independent British movie it ran in major multiplex chains across the country and broke box office records in north England (beaten in takings in some movie houses only by Charlie and the Chocolate Factory for the whole year) but received some snobbish anti-Catholic reviews in the British national press.
-However it was the film of the week in the British mass newspaper The Daily Mirror – not surprisingly as this is the popular "tabloid" audience the film seems tailored for.